 If you experience symptoms common to gout, schedule an appointment with your doctor.
-After examination, your doctor might refer you to a specialist to diagnose and provide proper treatments for your gout.
+After examination, your doctor will refer you to a specialist to diagnose and provide proper treatments for your gout.

 You can ask your doctor these questions, so you have a better idea of what’s going on: